dladd/pyFormex/sphinx/intro.rst

 .. % genre Blender
 .. % (such as GiD)

 Perhaps the most important feature of pyFormex is that it was primarily intended to be an easy scripting language for creating geometrical models of 3D-structures.
-The Graphical User Interface was only added as a convenient means to visualize the designed structure. pyFormex can still run without user interface, and this makes it ideal for use in a batch toolchain.
-Anybody involved in the simulation of the mechanical behaviour of materials and structures will testify that most of the work (often 80-90%) goes into the building of the model, not into the simulations itself.
+The graphical user interface (GUI) was only added as a convenient means to visualize the designed structure.  pyFormex can still run without user interface, and this makes it ideal for use in a batch toolchain.
+Anybody involved in the simulation of the mechanical behavior of materials and structures will testify that most of the work (often 80-90%) goes into the building of the model, not into the simulations itself.
 Repeatedly building a model for optimization of your structure quickly becomes cumbersome, unless you use a tool like pyFormex, allowing for automated and unattended building of model variants.

 The author of  pyFormex, professor in structural engineering and heavy computer user and programmer since mainframe times, deeply regrets that